Zdeněk Nedvěd

 Zdeněk Nedvěd (born March 3, 1975) is a Czech former professional ice hockey player who played 31 games in the National Hockey League.
 He played for the Toronto Maple Leafs.

 Career

 Nedved never became a regular in the league.
 He was a fine puck handler with a good wrist shot but he was unable to fight through the close checking of the NHL with regularity.
 Nedved was a teenage star with Poldi Kladno.
 His family sent him to North America to play junior and develop his game more completely.
 Nedved became a fine scorer with the OHL's Sudbury Wolves and was chosen 123rd overall by the Toronto Maple Leafs in 1993.
-He scored 97 goals his last two years of junior and represented the Czech Republic at the World Junior Championships in 1994 and 1995.
+He scored 97 goals in his last two years of junior and represented the Czech Republic at the World Junior Championships in 1994 and 1995.
 During the 1994 tourney played in his homeland, Nedved was among the top scorers while wreaking havoc in the offensive zone with David Výborný.